jmbannon/ytdl-sub/README.md

 - PIP
 - Local Install
 - Local Docker Build

-All installations require a 64-bit CPU.
-32-bit is not supported.

 ## Contributing
 There are many ways to contribute, even without coding.
 Please take a look in